kieranc/power/README.md

 I've forked this from yfory's power meter: https://github.com/yfory/power

-His uses a capacitor/resistor for the LDR, I use a transistor based circuit instead to provide a digital on/off signal
+His uses a capacitor/resistor for the LDR, I use a transistor based circuit instead to provide a digital on/off signal His version also writes values to an SQLite database and graphs them itself, this does not.

-His version also writes values to an SQLite database and graphs them itself, this does not, if these features are useful to you, I suggest you check his code.
+If these features are useful to you, I suggest you check his code.

 # Requirements
 * Raspberry Pi